abhi0395/mycv/README.md

 Sep 2022 - present: Postdoctoral Fellow, Lawrence Berkeley National Lab, Berkeley, CA, USA

-- *Investigating evolution of metal absorbers in the universe and studying the circumgalactic/intergalactic medium with SDSS and DESI.*
+- *Investigating properties of metal absorbers in and around galaxies the with DESI survey.*

-- *Improved redshift estimation algorithms for DESI galaxies, support scientist for DESI spectroscopic pipeline*
+- *Support Scientist for DESI spectroscopic pipeline, Improved redshift estimation algorithms for DESI galaxies, reduced false positives and catastrophic failures by $\sim 30\%$.*

+- *Contributed to data analysis and scientific interpretation for several high impact papers within the collaboration.*

-Sep 2018 - Jul 2022: IMPRS PhD Fellow, Max Planck Institute for Astrophysics, Garching, Germany
+Sep 2018 - Jul 2022: PhD Fellow, Max Planck Institute for Astrophysics, Garching, Germany

 - *Conducted extensive studies on the gas distribution in the circumgalactic and intracluster medium using data from SDSS and DESI.*